areal-moon/matlab-automation/README.md

 # MATLAB Academy Auto-Solver

-An AI-powered automation tool that completes **MATLAB Onramp** exercises on [MATLAB Academy](https://matlabacademy.mathworks.com/) automatically.
+An AI-powered automation tool that completes **any MATLAB Academy course** on [MATLAB Academy](https://matlabacademy.mathworks.com/) automatically.
 It uses browser automation (Playwright) and AI vision/code generation (Groq LLM) to read tasks, generate MATLAB code, type it into the interactive environment, and advance through the course.

+Works with all MATLAB Academy courses including:
+- MATLAB Onramp
+- MATLAB Desktop Tools and Troubleshooting Scripts
+- MATLAB Project-Based Learning
+- Any other MATLAB Academy interactive course

 ---

 ## Features

+- **Works with any MATLAB Academy course** — just change the URL in `auto_solver.py`
 - **Automatic exercise solving** — reads task descriptions, generates MATLAB code via AI, and types it into the browser
 - **Dual mode support** — handles both **Command Window** and **Live Editor** exercise types
+- **Auto-skips video/lecture pages** — detects non-interactive pages and clicks Next automatically
 - **AI-powered code generation** — uses Groq's Llama models to generate correct MATLAB commands
 - **Vision-based error recovery** — takes screenshots and uses multimodal AI to detect errors and retry with corrected code
 - **Stealth browsing** — uses `playwright-stealth` to avoid bot detection
 - **Session persistence** — saves login cookies so you only need to authenticate once
 - **Auto-retry logic** — retries failed answers up to 3 times with AI-guided corrections
+- **Section break and text support** — handles "Add a section" and "Add text" type tasks in Live Editor

 ---